MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-4.md

 -->

-As a financial analyst, use the report to:
+Financial analysts use the report to:

-* Analyze the financial health of the business by reviewing the balances and transactions within each general ledger account
+* Analyze the financial health of the business by reviewing the balances and transactions in each general ledger account.
-* Identify trends or patterns in financial data and make recommendations for improving financial performance
+* Identify trends or patterns in financial data and make recommendations for improving financial performance.
-* Prepare financial reports for stakeholders, such as investors or executives based on the data obtained from the report
+* Use the report data to prepare financial reports for stakeholders such as investors or executives.

-As a controller, use the report to:
+Controllers use the report to:

-* Monitor the financial performance of the business by reviewing the balances and transactions within each general ledger account
+* Monitor the financial performance of the business by reviewing the balances and transactions in each general ledger account.
-* Identify areas for cost savings or revenue generation and make recommendations for improving financial performance
+* Identify areas to save cost or generate revenue, and make recommendations for improving financial performance.
-* Prepare financial reports for internal and external stakeholders, such as board members or regulatory agencies based on the data obtained from the report
+* Use the report data to prepare financial reports for internal and external stakeholders such as board members or regulatory agencies.

-As an auditor, use the report to:
+Auditors use the report to:

-* Verify the accuracy of financial data by reviewing the balances and transactions within each general ledger account
+* Verify the accuracy of financial data by reviewing the balances and transactions in each general ledger account.
-* Identify any discrepancies or irregularities in financial data and investigate further as necessary
+* Identify discrepancies or irregularities in financial data and investigate them.
-* Prepare audit reports and provide recommendations for improving financial controls and processes based on the data obtained from the report
+* Use the report data to prepare audit reports and provide recommendations for improving financial controls and processes.

 ## Try the report

 Try the report here: [Detail Trial Balance](https://businesscentral.dynamics.com?report=4)

 [!INCLUDE[ctrl-right-click-to-open-in-new-tab](../includes/ctrl-right-click-to-open-in-new-tab.md)]

 ## See also